Hostage-taking 'terrorist' arrested after Kyiv standoff | DW | 03.08.2020

 Some 300 police officers were deployed to a Kyiv business center on Monday after a man took a bank employee hostage and threatened to detonate a bomb.

-"The terrorist has been captured alive," the interior minister said.
+"The terrorist has been captured alive," the deputy interior minister said.
 "There was no explosion."

 Gerashchenko also described the alleged attacker as a 32-year-old Uzbekistan national and said the man was "mentally unstable."